 HTTP/1.1 401 Authorization Required Server: HTTPd/1.0 Date: Sat, 27 Nov 2011 10:18:15 GMT WWW-Authenticate: Basic realm="Secure Area" Content-Type: text/HTML Content-Length: 31

 GET /private/index.html HTTP/1.1 Host: localhost Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==

 This basic authentication string is used as an ID for the session to identify the client session.

-URL: A request parameter: The load balancer will use a request parameter to identify the client session.
-The request parameter will be sent through a GET parameter in the URL.
-For example, a client request like http://www.example.com/index.php?sid=3a5ebc944f41daa6f849f730f1 should be configured with the parameter Persistence Session Identifier (sid value in this example) and the persistence session time to life (TTL).
+- URL: A request parameter.
+When the session ID is sent through a GET parameter with the URL, this parameter indicates that the name associated with the client session ID will be possible.
+For example, a client request like http://www.example.com/index.php?sid=3a5ebc944f41daa6f849f730f1 should be configured with the parameter Persistence Session Identifier (sid value in this example) and the persistence session time to life (TTL)

 GET /spec.html HTTP/1.1 Host: www.example.org Cookie: sessionidexample=75HRSd4356SDBfrte

-HEADER: a request header: The load balancer will use an HTTP header custom field to identify the client session.
+- HEADER: a request header.
+An HTTP header custom field could be used to identify the client session.
 The persistence session time to life and persistence session identifier is required to be configured.
 For example:

 GET /index.html HTTP/1.1 Host: www.example.org X-sess: 75HRSd4356SDBfrte